oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 Each type has its own authentication method uses specific parameters.
 Choose the method that matches the type of Vault you are using.
 The provider searches for these parameters in the following locations in a predefined sequence:

-1. Explicitly provided in the application code(passed as parameters)
+1. Explicitly provided in the application code (passed as parameters)
 2. System properties
 3. Environment variables

 ### HCP Vault Dedicated

-Authentication for the **HCP Vault Dedicated** uses token-based authentication.
+Authentication for the **HCP Vault Dedicated** supports two methods:

+#### Token-based Authentication

 The provider searches for the following parameters:

 <table>
 <thead>